SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: Evaluation

 \subsubsection{Overhead of RDMA Verbs}

-To evaluate the performance overhead of SHIFT when \textit{no anomalies occur}, we measure the execution time of RDMA verbs and conduct an end-to-end latency microbenchmark using \verb|ib_write_lat|.
+To evaluate the performance overhead of SHIFT when \textit{no anomalies occur}, we measure the execution time of RDMA verbs and conduct an end-to-end latency microbenchmark using \code{ib_write_lat}.

-\textbf{Execution Time of RDMA Verbs.} We measure the execution time of control verbs and data verbs when using the microbenchmark tool \verb|ib_send_bw|.
+\textbf{Execution Time of RDMA Verbs.} We measure the execution time of control verbs and data verbs when using the microbenchmark tool \code{ib_send_bw}.
 For control verbs, we evaluate the execution time of each verb in a single execution.
-For data verbs, we calculate the average execution time over 1,000,000 iterations for \verb|post_send| and \verb|post_recv|, and over 100,000,000 iterations for \verb|poll_cq|.
+For data verbs, we calculate the average execution time over 1,000,000 iterations for \code{post_send} and \code{post_recv}, and over 100,000,000 iterations for \code{poll_cq}.
 The execution times of RDMA verbs are shown in Figure~\ref{fig:verbs-lat}.

-The results show that SHIFT introduces minimal overhead on the execution time of most control verbs, including \verb|ibv_open_device|, \verb|ibv_alloc_pd|, \verb|ibv_reg_mr|, \verb|ibv_create_cq|, \verb|ibv_create_qp|, and \verb|ibv_modify_qp| (to INIT).
-This indicates that storing control verbs and their attributes as shadow control verbs causes little increase in their execution time.
+The results show that SHIFT introduces minimal overhead on the execution time of most control verbs, including \code{ibv_open_device}, \code{ibv_alloc_pd}, \code{ibv_reg_mr}, \code{ibv_create_cq}, \code{ibv_create_qp}, and \code{ibv_modify_qp} (to INIT).
+This indicates that storing control verbs and their attributes as shadow control verbs incurs negligible overhead.

-Except for aforementioned control verbs, two control verbs experience greater overhead: the execution times for \verb|ibv_modify_qp| (to RTR) and \verb|ibv_modify_qp| (to RTS) are slower by 93.65\% and 106.34\%, respectively, because SHIFTLib queries the attributes of default QPs at these stages, which is essential for resetting default QPs after fallback to backup QPs (recall \S\ref{sec:faulttolerance}).
-The execution time of \verb|ibv_query_qp| is marked in shadow in Figure~\ref{fig:verbs-lat}.
+Except for aforementioned control verbs, two control verbs experience greater overhead: the execution times for \code{ibv_modify_qp} (to RTR) and \code{ibv_modify_qp} (to RTS) are slower by 93.65\% and 106.34\%, respectively, because SHIFTLib queries the attributes of default QPs at these stages, which is essential for resetting default QPs after fallback to backup QPs (recall \S\ref{sec:faulttolerance}).
+The execution time of \code{ibv_query_qp} is marked in shadow in Figure~\ref{fig:verbs-lat}.
 The overhead of these control verbs is a one-time cost and thus remains acceptable for applications.

-The execution time for shadow control verbs is about 35 ms, primarily due to \verb|ibv_open_device| and KV transfer (recall \S\ref{sec:setupphase}).
+The execution time for shadow control verbs is about 35 ms, primarily due to \code{ibv_open_device} and KV transfer (recall \S\ref{sec:setupphase}).
 This overhead is acceptable because these verbs execute asynchronously without blocking the application and only during initialization.

-The results for data verbs indicate that SHIFT introduces minimal overhead for \verb|post_send|, \verb|post_recv|, and \verb|poll_cq| operations, as little additional processing is required when no anomalies occur.
+The results for data verbs indicate that SHIFT introduces minimal overhead for \code{post_send}, \code{post_recv}, and \code{poll_cq} operations, as little additional processing is required when no anomalies occur.